djangopackages/djangopackages/docs/index.rst

 #.
 Follow the installation instructions!
 #.
 Fork and branch on github before submitting a pull request
 #.
 Tests and additions to the docs greatly increases the chances of your pull request being accepted.
 #.
-Any layout changes must work in Chrome, Safari, Firefox and IE8 and IE9.
+Any css or layout changes must work in Chrome, Safari, Firefox and IE8 and IE9.

 Indices and tables
 ==================